aluedtke7/shoppinglist/README.md

 Here are some tips for the shopping list:

-- you can mark an article as _inCart_ either by swiping left and press the checkmark icon or by double clicking the article itself
+- you can mark an article as _inCart_ by double clicking the article itself
 - click on the plus or minus sign to change the quantity of that article
+- when you swipe the article to the left, the article can be edited (pen symbol) and duplicated (copy symbol)
-- _inCart_ articles are placed at the end of the list to have a clearer view
+- _inCart_ articles are placed at the end of the list to have a clearer view about what is left
 - articles are grouped by shop and sorted alphabetically
 - in the search dialog, a new article can be be added by pressing the plus sign